ihrapsa/KlipperWrt/README.md

 # Steps:
 #### 1. Build OpenWrt image
-* only neccesary until the [port](https://github.com/openwrt/openwrt/pull/3802) gets merged and officially supported.
+* Only neccesary until the [port](https://github.com/openwrt/openwrt/pull/3802) gets merged and officially supported.
-* * I recommend following figgyc's [post](https://github.com/figgyc/figgyc.github.io/blob/source/posts.org#compiling-openwrt-for-the-creality-wb-01-tips-and-tricks).
+  * I recommend following figgyc's [post](https://github.com/figgyc/figgyc.github.io/blob/source/posts.org#compiling-openwrt-for-the-creality-wb-01-tips-and-tricks).
 You'll find there his experience and a guide to compile OpenWrt.
 Here is his OpenWrt [branch](https://github.com/figgyc/openwrt/tree/wb01) with support for the Creality Wi-Fi Box and the [PR](https://github.com/openwrt/openwrt/pull/3802) pending to merge to main OpenWrt.
 #### 2. Install OpenWrt to the device

 <details>
   <summary>Click to expand!</summary>

-* Flashing:
+Flashing:
 1) Rename factory.bin to cxsw_update.tar.bz2
 2) Copy it to the root of a FAT32 formatted microSD card.
 3) Turn on the device, wait for it to start, then insert the card.
 The stock firmware reads the install.sh script from this archive, the build script I added creates one that works in a similar way.
 Web firmware update didn't work in my testing.

 </details>

 #### 3. Setup Wi-FI